The

 crystal and ivory.
 Of particular

-interest are the semi-precious stone vases which belong to the
+interest are the semi-precious stone vases which

 collection of Lorenzo il Magnifico.